kranthiuppada/RISC_V_MYTH/README.md

 <details>
   <summary>Day 4: Basic RISC-V CPU microarchitecture</summary>
   ## Basic structure of RISC-V CPU microarchitecture

+   This section will walk you through the different implementation steps followed to achieve the design of the complete RISC-V CPU core.

 #### PC MUX
 In RISC-V, the PC MUX (Program Counter Multiplexer) is a circuit that selects the next instruction to be executed based on various factors, including the type of instruction.